It’s important for residents in a nursing home or residential care facility to have regular visits from the people who are most important to them.

 Symptoms of stomach bugs include diarrhoea and vomiting.
 If you have symptoms of a stomach bug, do not visit until you have no symptoms for at least 2 days.

-If you have COVID-19, do not visit until your self-isolation period is over and you have no symptoms.
-If you are in doubt, check with your GP.
+If you have COVID-19, do not visit until your self-isolation period is over.

 If there is a COVID-19 outbreak